7se7en/yuruCanvas/README.md

 Program made with DeepSeek-R1 (AI)

-Just posting online to share with others
+Just posting online to maybe share with others.
+Though as complexity increases, so does the inefficiency.
+As is the nature with a fully-AI-created program.

 # How to run